Andrejs1979/games-neltify/src/pages/marketing-agencies/index.md

 templateKey: marketing-agencies-page
 title: Marketing Agencies
 image: /img/example.jpg
-heading: Mark is your new and unique income stream
+heading: Unmerchant is your new and unique income stream
 description: >-
   Provide your customers with incredible value with almost zero-effort.
 Get generous commissions.